ipax77/sc2dsstats/README.txt

 Generates a graph with global winrate stats.

-1. Edit the config.txt file located in the same folder as this file.
+1. Start the file sc2dsstats.exe

-2. Execute the doit.cmd script
+2. Follow the instructions

-3. If success there will be an stats.png file in the same folder as this file containing your stats.

 Analysing the replays will need a lot of diskspace - expect ~800 MB for every 100 DS replays.